scoutapp/slate_apm_help/source/includes/_nodejs.md

 export SCOUT_NAME="A FRIENDLY NAME FOR YOUR APP"
 </pre>

-**NOTE** You may pass configuration to `scout.expressMiddleware` *and/or* `scout.install`, and if a scout agent instance does not exist already one will be created for you on the fly.
-Inbound requests will *not* wait until the middleware is ready, but will start being recorded once the `core-agent` has been setup.
+**NOTE** Pass configuration to `scout.install` and if a scout agent instance does not exist already one will be created for you on the fly.
+After `await`ing or `.then`ing the `Promise` returned by `scout.install`, you can be sure that the scout agent is available and enable the middleware by calling `app.use(scout.expressMiddleware())`.
+If you do *not* call `scout.install({ ... })` and wait for setup to complete, the first inbound request will start the setup and eventually requests will be recorded (setup will not block requests, and recording will start when the agent has been set up).

 <p>
 If you've installed Scout via the Heroku Addon, the provisioning process automatically sets <code>SCOUT_MONITOR</code> and <code>SCOUT_KEY</code> via <a href="https://devcenter.heroku.com/articles/config-vars">config vars</a>.
 Only <code>SCOUT_NAME</code> is required.